-Two employees and an Elected Member are members of the Robe Football Club.
-In accordance with the Local Government Act 1999, these people declare a conflict of interest and take no part in discussions relating to matters involving the Football Club.
+An Elected Member is a member of the Robe Netball Club.
+In accordance with the Local Government Act 1999, this person declares a conflict of interest and takes no part in discussions relating to matters involving the committee.

-An employee is a member of the Robe Golf Club.
-In accordance with the Local Government Act 1999, this person declares a conflict of interest and takes no part in discussions relating to matters involving the Golf Club.
-During the year the Club received a 75% Rate Rebate.
+An Elected Member is a member of the Robe Lions Club.
+In accordance with the Local Government Act 1999, this person declares a conflict of interest and takes no part in discussions relating to matters involving the committee.